 A top-notch coaster should also feature a great first drop (those that are not launched and include traditional lift hills anyway).
 Guess what?
 TC has two great drops.
 Both are a satisfying 128 feet at a hairy 80 degrees (that's 10 degrees short of straight down for the mathematically challenged).
 It's a heckuva way to kick off a ride.
 But TC throws another drop into the middle of its course.
 Double the pleasure, double the fuuuuuuuuuuuuuuun.

 A great coaster should have a layout that strings together a compelling set of elements.
 It's all about the pacing.
 Like a great piece of music, coaster designers need to compose their rides so that the highs, the lows, the interludes, and all of the other moments meld together to form harmonic convergence.
 TC has wonderful pacing.

 The Colossal Ride

-The slow ride up the lift hill is followed by the scream-inducing first drop and transitions into some incredible bouts of airtime.
-Then there is the zero-G roll that sends riders twisting 360 degrees.
+A slow ride up the lift hill is followed by a scream-inducing first drop and transitions into some incredible bouts of airtime.
+Then there is a zero-G roll that sends riders twisting 360 degrees.
 Yes, the new-age version of the wooden Colossus now includes inversions.
-With its steel track (but not just any steel track -- more about that later) and its modified coaster trains, TC is able to turn passengers upside down -- with grace and characteristic smoothness at that.
+With its steel track (but not just any steel track—more about that later) and its modified coaster trains, TC is able to turn passengers upside down with grace and characteristic smoothness.